Mohammad-Amin-Asadi/Mohammad-Amin-Asadi.github.io/index.md

 - 🥉 **Third Place** in self-driving cars U19 competition of the IRAN Fira Cup's League (*Urban - Simulator*) 2023.
 - 📜 Proudly possess the **ICDL IRAN association Certificate** in Python, a testament to my expertise in the programming realm.

-## Mission and Interests
+Mission and Interests

-My mission is crystal clear: to tackle challenges with unwavering determination and deliver excellence beyond expectations.
-I believe in the power of technology to transform lives and solve intricate problems, a belief that propels me forward.
+My mission is straightforward: I'm here to tackle challenges and deliver quality results.
+I believe in the potential of technology to make a positive impact on people's lives.

-Beyond the tech universe, you'll find me submerged in the pages of fantasy and fictional books, with the likes of Harry Potter sparking my imagination.
-My ears are tuned to enriching podcasts discussing the latest in tech.
-When I'm not exploring algorithms, I'm conquering Dota 2 battles or embarking on refreshing runs.
+Outside of work, I enjoy exploring fantasy books and staying updated on the latest tech trends through podcasts.
+In my downtime, you can find me playing Dota 2 or going for a run.

-## Vision Beyond the Horizon
+Vision

-I am **Mohammad Amin Asadi**, a name synonymous with image processing, computer vision, and boundless energy.
-My approach is a harmonious blend of professionalism, friendliness, and an uncontainable enthusiasm for my craft.
-Join me on this journey of innovation, where the world of Computer Vision converges with the magic of AI.
+I'm Mohammad Amin Asadi, passionate about image processing, computer vision, and AI.
+Let's collaborate and innovate together!

-Connect with me to explore how we can bring your visions to life!
+Feel free to reach out, and let's discuss how we can turn your ideas into reality!

  <a href="/Mohammad_Amin_Asadi-Computer_Vision.pdf" download="your-cv.pdf">Download CV</a>
  <a href="/contact/">Contact me</a>